explaingit

 Prompt 4

-What's the difference between SVG, canvas, and HTML rendering in lottie-web and when should I use each?
+What is the difference between Lottie's SVG, canvas, and HTML renderers and when should I use each one?

 Open on GitHub → Explain another repo